Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Introduction

 Domain adaptation techniques aim to eliminate or reduce this drop.
 Existing works for domain adaptation in semantic segmentation focus on RGB data \cite{vu2019advent, zou2019confidence, chen2019domain, li2019bidirectional}.
 Most of them try to minimize the distribution shift between two different domains.
 Very few approaches have tackled this problem with LiDAR data \cite{wu2019squeezesegv2}, which equally suffers from the domain shift.
 RGB data commonly suffers from variations due to light and weather conditions, while the most common variations within 3D point clouds data come from sensor resolution (i.e., sensors with more laser sweeps generate denser point clouds) and from the sensor placement (because point clouds have relative coordinates with respect to the sensor).
 Both sensor resolution and placement issues are common examples that change the data distribution of the captured 3D point clouds.
 Coping with these issues would enable the use of large existing labeled LiDAR datasets for more realistic use-cases in robotic applications, reducing the need for data labeling.

 This work proposes two strategies to improve unsupervised domain adaptation (UDA) in LiDAR semantic segmentation, see a sample result on Fig. \ref{fig:introduction}.
-The first strategy addresses this problem by applying a set of simple steps to align the data distribution reducing the domain gap on the input space.
+The first strategy addresses this problem by applying a set of simple data processing steps to align the data distribution reducing the domain gap on the input space.
 The second strategy proposes how to align the distribution on the output space by aligning the class distribution.
 These two proposed strategies can be applied in conjunction with current state-of-the-art approaches boosting their performance.
-Our main contributions can be summarized as follows: \begin{itemize} \item Simple data processing steps (\textit{data alignment}) that considerably help reducing the domain gap.
-Our results show that this step is crucial for a proper domain adaptation. \item A novel learning method for aligning the target class distribution to the source class distribution (\textit{class alignment}) which further improves the adaptation. \end{itemize}

-We validate our approach on three different scenarios getting state-of-the-art results.
-We use the SemanticKitti dataset \cite{behley2019semantickitti} as the source domain and we adapt it to SemanticPoss \cite{pan2020semanticposs}, to Paris-Lille-3D \cite{roynard2018paris} and to a new collected and released dataset.
+We validate our approach on different scenarios getting state-of-the-art results.
+We use the SemanticKitti \cite{behley2019semantickitti} as the source domain and we adapt it to SemanticPoss \cite{pan2020semanticposs}, to Paris-Lille-3D \cite{roynard2018paris} and to a new collected and released dataset.